arnaldoaparicio/arnaldoaparicio.github.io/_drafts/2023-04-10-how-to-print-arraylist-in-java.markdown

 ...
 {% endhighlight %}

 So what did we pass into our method?
-We passed the Turn memory address, the card memory address, and the card's question.
+We passed the Turn hexadecimal, the card hexadecimal, and the card's question.
 But this is only part of what it should return.

 Let's complete it like this